phoenixyyz/flipper-zero-animations/README.md

 # flipper-zero-animations

+My personal repo of custom animations I made :)
-Made these for fun! some may be broken so *use at own risk*.
+Some are glitchy so *use at own risk*.

-* 🚧 Active Work in progress
+* 🚧 Work in progress